sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/3000 - portfolio.md

 Output
 ---

-For the preceding configurations, doc types, and example PDF portfolio, the following asynchronous request returns a list of document extractions:
+For the preceding configurations, doc types, and example document portfolio, the following asynchronous request returns a list of document extractions:

 1. Make an async request: